Workday/canvas-kit/modules/popup/react/README.md

 will also be brought to the top.
 A "child" popup is a Popup is a Popup that was opened from another Popup.
 Usually this is a Tooltip or Select component inside something like a Modal.

+This should be used on stacked UI elements that are meant to persist, like Windows.

 ## useCloseOnEscape

 ```ts